 This project includes the development of a new portal platform for a Global 100 financial institution.
 The platform supports consumable services from multiple sources; those can be entitled to the end Customer across White Label Partners.

+Responsibilities

 I was responsible for the User creation module and also a 3 party interface.

 Worked extensively on Spring and Hibernate for developing the server side components.